 If not, an online training is a good place to start, especially if your teachers are already certified yoga teachers.
 Some options include:

-Spread the Word With Studio Director
+Spread the Word with The Studio Director

 Ready to start teaching yoga to kids?
-Studio Director can help!
-Our studio management software can help you get the word out with easy marketing and promotions.
+The Studio Director can help!
+Our yoga studio management software can help you get the word out with easy marketing and promotions.
 We can also help with online and seamless:

 - Waitlist management